 Importance of Performance Monitoring

-Performance monitoring is important because:
+Performance monitoring is important because of the following reason:

 - Performance monitoring provides scope for modification, change, and or alteration of the existing performance management system as per the outcomes measured in the process.